CoLRev-Environment/colrev/docs/source/guides/best_practices.rst

 -------------------------

-Collaborative reviews based on a shared git repository (repositories can be hosted at `GitHub <https://docs.github.com/en/get-started/quickstart/create-a-repo>`_ or other git hosting services)
+Collaborative reviews based on a shared git repository (repositories can be hosted on `GitHub <https://docs.github.com/en/get-started/quickstart/create-a-repo>`_ or other git hosting services)

 .. code-block:: bash